Heat and work along individual trajectories of a quantum bit

-Based on the identification of work and heat as the respective unitary and nonunitary contributions to the system evolution, we readily identify the instantaneous work contribution $\dbar\mathbb{W}[\tilde \rho_t]$ with the first term in (\ref{eq:sme}), while the instantaneous heat contribution $\dbar \mathbb{Q}[\tilde \rho_t]$ is associated with the latter two terms. \addkm{Although the system could, in general, exchange energy with the detector in the form of heat or work, the homodyne measurement in our experiment only induces a zero-mean stochastic back-action, which guarantees no extra work is done by the detection process.}
+We next introduce the experimental protocols to determine the stochastic heat and work contributions.
+We identify the instantaneous work contribution $\dbar\mathbb{W}[\tilde \rho_t]$ with the first (unitary) term in Eq.~(\ref{eq:sme}), while the instantaneous heat contribution $\dbar \mathbb{Q}[\tilde \rho_t]$ is associated with the latter two (nonunitary) terms. \addkm{Although the system could, in general, exchange energy with the detector in the form of heat or work, the homodyne measurement in our experiment only induces a zero-mean stochastic back-action, which guarantees no extra work is done by the detection process.}

-Having access to the instantaneous heat and work contributions \addkm{from} a single quantum trajectory, we now verify the first law of thermodynamics in the form of Eq. (\ref{2}); we perform work by driving the qubit while monitoring the heat exchanged through continuous measurement.
+Having access to the instantaneous heat and work contributions \addkm{from} an individual quantum trajectory, we now verify the first law in the form of Eqs.~(\ref{2}) and \eqref{21}.
 For this, we initialize the qubit in the eigenstate $n$, and then drive the qubit while collecting the homodyne measurement signal.
-Figure~\ref{fig:fig1}(b) shows the path-dependent instantaneous heat and work contributions, $\dbar \tilde {Q}$ and $\dbar \tilde {W}$, and the corresponding changes in internal energy $d\tilde U$ for a single quantum trajectory, originating in the state $n=0$.
-After time $\tau$ we projectively measure \cite{reed10} the qubit in state $m$ and then repeat the experiment several times.
-In Figure~\ref{fig:fig1}(c) we show a scatter plot of the calculated heat and work contributions, $\tilde{P}_{m,n}^Q$ and $\tilde{P}_{m,n}^W$ for $\tau = 2\ \mu$s.
-Each trajectory exhibits different heat and work contributions, highlighting the stochastic nature of its quantum evolution.
+Figure~\ref{fig:fig1}b shows the path-dependent instantaneous heat and work contributions, $\dbar \tilde {Q}$ and $\dbar \tilde {W}$, and the corresponding changes in internal energy $d\tilde U$ for a single trajectory originating in $n=0$.
+After time $\tau$, we projectively measure \cite{reed10} the qubit in state $m$ and then repeat the experiment several times.
+In Figure~\ref{fig:fig1}c we show a scatter plot of the calculated heat and work contributions {to the transition probabilities}, $\tilde{P}_{m,n}^Q$ and $\tilde{P}_{m,n}^W$, for $\tau = 2\ \mu$s.
+Each single quantum trajectory exhibits different heat and work contributions, highlighting the stochastic nature of its quantum evolution. \kwm{Using individual heat and work trajectories we now address the consistency of these decompositions in three independent ways.}